Skip to main content

 language = "rust"

-Inputs can be used anywhere in the Graphviz file with {{ inputs.name }} syntax:
+Inputs can be used in graph goal and node prompt attributes with {{ inputs.name }} syntax:

 c-i.fabro